dyong0/dyong0.github.io/_posts/2017-05-06-How-to-quit-playing-games-effectively.md

 <!--break-->
 I tried uninstalling games, deleting my accounts of them, and having other hobbies.
 But they all didn't work for me, because I still had the possibility of getting back to play games.

 The key to quit playing games is understanding your laziness.
-I uninstalled Windows, as a result, I need to setup my PC from the scratch if I really want to play games, which takes me at least 10 hours.
+I uninstalled Windows, as a result, if I really want to play games I need to setup my PC from the scratch, which takes me at least 10 hours.
 This way tested my laziness seriously, and I got used to doing something different instead of games.
 My laziness won.